 - ISSA: The Indianized States of Southeast Asia, by G. Coedes

-- IA: JSS: Une nouvelle d'inscription d'Ayuthya, George Coedes
+- IA: JSS: Une nouvelle d'inscription d'Ayuthya, by George Coedes

 - DICI: BEFEO IV: Deux Itineraires de Chine en Inde, by Paul Pelliot

-While compiling the modern history of Southeast Asia, the complex Khmer-Mon relationship had been one of many enigmas for scholars.
-Based on the difference of spoken language, scholars disconnected Dvaravati from the Khmer Empire by the wrong impression of cultural differences.
-In an effort to give the Mon Identity to the people of Dvaravati, Coedes used Mon language of the inscriptions found in the Menam Valley as a proof of his claim.
+While compiling the modern history of Southeast Asia, the complex Khmer-Mon relationship became one of many enigmas for scholars.
+Based on the difference of spoken language, scholars assumed the Mon Identity to the people of Dvaravati.
+In the process, they disconnected Dvaravati from the rest of the Khmer Empire by the wrong misconception of cultural differences.
+To support his view, Coedes used the Mon language of the inscriptions found in the Menam Valley as a proof of his claim.

 Outside the existence of the kingdom of Dvaravati, and of its probable role in the history of the Buddhist art in Indochina, the sculptures and the inscriptions of Labapuri and of Brah Pathamcetiya reveal absolutely nothing about the history of the state, that remains obscure if no other epigraphic discoveries do not shed some more light.
 A point at least that seams already established : Dvaravati, which the city of Lavo, today Labapuri, was a part of it, was inhabited by the Mon people.(IDCL: Le Royaume of Dvaravati: P.4)

 To transcribe the Chinese "To-Lo-Po-Ti" as Dvaravati is not that convincing to us, since To-Lo-Po-Ti could be as well transcribed as To-la-puri.
 To-ha-lo-po-ti might have been a closer transcription to Dvaravati than T0-lo-po-ti.